 If you have an allergic reaction

 If you think you might be having an allergic reaction, go to a hospital or call 911.
 If you have side effects that do not go away after a few days, call your primary care provider at 320.679.1313.

 Myths and Facts about the COVID-19 Vaccine from the Mayo Clinic

 The COVID-19 vaccine will be offered at no cost to you.
 If someone is asking you to pay with a credit card, bank information or cash, it's a scam.
 The vaccine will be available from many places, like health care providers; vaccine clinics operated by public health departments, community health centers; and at pharmacies.

-The first available COVID-19 vaccines will be a series of two shots.
+Both the Pfizer and Moderna COVID-19 vaccines will be a series of two shots.
 It will require you to get one shot, and then a second shot 3–4 weeks later.
 It is very important to get both shots to be fully protected.